High-schoolers get face time with extremists in class

 “One thing we teach kids when speakers come in is to truly listen to what they’re saying,” Duffy said, “and just because they think they know what this individual believes, you still have to listen and accurately reflect.”

-In the early 1990s, Ku Klux Klan members arrived to the classroom in full robes and hoods.
+In the early 1990s, Ku Klux Klan members arrived for their presentation in full robes and hoods.
 Their silhouettes could be seen from the main road in front of the high school, spreading community alarm.
 To ease concerns, teachers agreed to a compromise: They would cease inviting active Klansmen as long as the district placed no further restrictions on their speakers.

 Senior Tori Banks, 18, who took the course last semester, said it helped her expand her views and learn tolerance.